nkatprog/dimos/README.md

 - Email: [build@dimensionalOS.com](mailto:build@dimensionalOS.com)

 ## Known Issues
 - Agent() failure to execute Nav2 action primitives (move, reverse, spinLeft, spinRight) is almost always due to the internal ROS2 collision avoidance, which will sometimes incorrectly display obstacles or be overly sensitive.
-Look for ```[behavior_server]: Collision Ahead - Exiting DriveOnHeading``` in the ROS logs.
-Reccomend restarting ROS2 or moving robot from objects to resolve.
+Look for ```[behavior_server]: Collision Ahead - Exiting DriveOnHeading``` in the ROS logs. recommend restarting ROS2 or moving robot from objects to resolve.
 - ```docker-compose up --build``` does not fully initialize the ROS2 environment due to ```std::bad_alloc``` errors.
-This will occur during continuous docker development if the ```docker-compose down``` is not run consistently before rebuilding and/or you are on a machine with less RAM, as ROS is very memory intensive.
-Reccomend running to clear your docker cache/images/containers with ```docker system prune``` and rebuild.
+This will occur during continuous docker development if the ```docker-compose down``` is not run consistently before rebuilding and/or you are on a machine with less RAM, as ROS is very memory intensive. recommend running to clear your docker cache/images/containers with ```docker system prune``` and rebuild.